 - Improve skin tone and rejuvenate dull skin

 - Minimize inflammation and redness, including inflammation brought on by acne, rosacea, or dryness

 - Fight bacteria, fungus, and other skin issues

 - Prep your skin for moisturizers and makeup

 Bottom line?
-Our organic formula draws on time-tested, natural ingredients to contribute to a softer, healthier, more glowing complexion overall.
+Our plant-based formula draws on time-tested ingredients to contribute to a softer, healthier, more glowing complexion overall.
 So if you’ve been on the fence about whether to incorporate face toner into your skin care routine, consider this your motivation to take the leap!